 Attendance, absence and exclusions are closely monitored.
 The school will hold more than one emergency contact number for pupils and students where reasonably possible.
-A child going missing or absent from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+A child going missing or who has unexplainable and/or persistent absences from education is a potential indicator of abuse, neglect and exploitation, including sexual abuse and sexual exploitation.

-The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities'.
+The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities' 15.